sebymusundi/epitope_analysis/README.md

-## Epitope analysis
+## Prediction of conserved cross-species B-cell linear epitopes

+This repository contains information on the steps followed to identify conserved cross species b-cell linear epitopes associated with human malaria

+### Requirements

+Scripts included in this analysis were run on

+- Bash
+  - Conda environment instaled.
+- R
+- Nextflow
+  - Conda and Docker used to run different programs
+  - Whole genome sequencing data from field isolates used to analyze the conservation of individual predicted antigens containing epitopes of interest.
+- Prediction tools including Deeploc, WoLF PSORT, Phobius, Bepipred 2.0 and Deeploc

+### Steps

 This script provides information on how to analyze predicted b-cell linear epitopes from Plasmodium species.

 This repository has been primarily analyzed using bash and Rstudio.
 Most of the bash tools have been run on the conda environment.

-Rstudio and more specifically, the ```tidyverse``` package had been primarily used to filter information from important web-browser tools.
+Rstudio and more specifically, the `tidyverse` package had been primarily used to filter information from important web-browser tools.

 ### Bepipred extractor in RStudio

 Bepipred 2.0 is a tool used to predict the presence of b-cell linear epitopes.

 Currently, Bepipred 2.0 is hosted at DTU University found here https://services.healthtech.dtu.dk/services/BepiPred-2.0/

 Bepipred accepts a maximum of 50 protein sequences and 300,000 amino acids per submission with the length ranging from 10-300000.
 The output for multiple protein sequences can be downloaded in the form of a CSV file.
 However, the output contains raw b-cell epitope sequences and takes time to process especially on epitopes that meet the defined threshold of 0.5.
 Herein I tried to extract the exposed epitopes that met the threshold score of 0.5.
 The final output file is in the form of a table containing the protein_ID, start and end position, epitope sequence, and length.
 The first trial is run with 50 protein sequences.